George Brodie of Ailisk

 George Brodie of Ailisk (died before 6 January 1716) was a Scottish politician.

 In the Parliament of Scotland, he was a Shire Commissioner for Nairnshire from 1693 to 1702, then a Burgh Commissioner for Forres from 1703 to 1707.

-He was the second son of Joseph Brodie of Ailisk, by his second wife.
+He was the second son of Joseph Brodie of Ailisk, by his second wife, Isabella Dundas.
 He married Emilia Brodie, the 5th daughter and co-heir of James Brodie of Brodie.